Przemoosz/WoTPersonalDataCollector/readme.md

 - WPD-7-ImproveValidationResultsView - Improve ValidationResults view, so it contains paging, sorting - Finished and merged
 - WPD-8-CreateResourceFiles - Create resource file for strings etc. - Finished and merged
 - WPD-9-ImplementCleaningValidationResult - Implement endpoint for deleting all validation results - Finished and merged
-- WPD-10-ImplementSharedKernel - Implement kernel that is shared between projects - Planned
+- WPD-10-ImplementSharedKernel - Implement kernel that is shared between projects - Finished and merged

 Application Architecture Change is planned after WPD-10 version